Updated April 2022

 - a 1-page Personal Statement

-- an Affiliation Letter – e.g., a letter of support from an institution that will host you during the fellowship (for study/research grants only)
+- an Affiliation Letter – e.g., a letter of support from an institution that will host you during the fellowship (for Study/Research Awards only)

 - examples of artistic work (for creative and performing arts projects only)

-- Read the application requirements carefully and determine what documents you’ll need to provide.
+- Read the application requirements carefully and determine which documents you’ll need to provide.
 Start working on the easiest ones first:

 - Request transcripts from your university